 Address: Doña Hemady cor.
 11th Street, New Manila, Quezon City

 New Manila, being the quiet, tree-lined neighborhood that it is, is home to numerous religious houses, churches, chapels and houses of formation.
-One of these is St. Joseph’s Convent of Perpetual Adoration, which is home to the Pink Sisters, a cloistered order of nuns who are better known by the hue of their habit than there rather kilometric official name: Sister Servants of the Holy Spirit of Perpetual Adoration.
+One of these is St. Joseph’s Convent of Perpetual Adoration, which is home to the Pink Sisters, a cloistered order of nuns who are better known by the hue of their habit than their rather kilometric official name: Sister Servants of the Holy Spirit of Perpetual Adoration.

 The first Pink Sisters were a mix of Germans and Americans and they arrived in the Philippines in 1923.
 The New Manila convent was established at the invitation of the Philippines’ first Filipino Cardinal, then Archbishop of Manila Rufino Cardinal Santos.
 The other convents are located in Baguio, Cebu, Davao, Aklan and Tagaytay.